What does it take to get in?

 How long is the PhD Program?

 The answer depends greatly on your background and how hard you are willing to work.
 Course work generally takes 2 years.
-The third and fourth year should be devoted to writing the dissertation.
+The third, fourth, and fifth year should be devoted to writing the dissertation.

 Do you have a part-time program?

 No. We think that much of the learning experience occurs outside the classroom through interaction with faculty and other graduate students.
 Part-time students would miss this experience.
 Also, pursuing your degree on a part-time basis could cause other activities to get in the way of your PhD studies.

 Can you get a PhD degree while attending weekend classes?

 No. All of our classes are during the week.

 What are the major features of the program?

 - We allow you to tailor a program that will fit your needs and produce a graduate who will be well accepted in the academic marketplace.